ksalzke/synced-preferences-for-omnifocus/README.md

 # Functions

-This plugin contains the following function within the `syncedPrefLibrary` library:
+This plug-in contains the following function within the `syncedPrefLibrary` library:

 ## `getProj ()`